 If you have been following along with me on this house revamp journey, you already know that I had to fix some landscape issues.
+I’ve taken advantage of the amazing landscaping services Charlottesville has to offer on more than one occasion.
 I had some very large and unruly bushes that were blocking my front windows.
 They were not bad or ugly bushes, just way too big for the front of the house.
 Another issue, the laropia had run wild and multiplied severely.
-Here is a picture of the landscaping before I changed anything.
+It is important to realise how hard landscaping can be on the body form all the physical activity you will be doing so if you think you’re not able to complete your landscaping task then maybe check out this Landscaping Company Kennesaw.
+That being said, here is a picture of the landscaping before I changed anything.

 As you can see from the picture above, something definitely needed to be done!!